 Parts of the U.K. are literally melting because of extreme heat.
-On Monday, Luton Airport, about 30 miles north of London, had to suspend flights because the excessive heat damaged part of its runway, adding further strain to an already.
+On Monday, Luton Airport, about 30 miles north of London, had to suspend flights because the excessive heat damaged part of its runway, adding further strain to an already tumultuous travel season.

 The airport tweeted on Monday that the high temperatures caused “a surface defect” to be identified on the runway, later saying that the high surface temperatures had caused a small section of the surface to lift.
 Monday was another day of what the U.K.’s Meteorological Office identified as “extreme heat,” which they attribute to “exceptional, perhaps record-breaking, temperatures.”
 The Luton area, according to the office, saw temperatures as high as 35º Celsius – or 95 degrees Fahrenheit – on Monday.

 The runway was fully operational again within a few hours, but the impact from the heat is just the latest in a string of airline travel woes across the globe.
-Just last week, London’s Heathrow Airport had toto deal with soaring travel demand and staff shortages.
-In recent weeks, in the U.S., with hundreds of thousands seeing delays.
+Just last week, London’s Heathrow Airport had to cap airline passengers to deal with soaring travel demand and staff shortages.
+In recent weeks, thousands of flights have been canceled in the U.S., with hundreds of thousands seeing delays.
 Millions of people have been impacted.

 And the latest issue at Luton is indicative of a far greater issue – the numerous significant tolls that extreme heat can take on infrastructure.

 London’s East Midlands Railway also issued a warning on Monday urging people to refrain from traveling on Tuesday because of the extreme temperatures, which are expected to hit 38 degrees Celsius, or more than 100 degrees Fahrenheit, in the area.